 - Reception & Y1 – Mrs Middleton

-- Mrs Hazeldine (Assistant Head & Leader for Inclusion)
+- Mrs Dunkley (Assistant Head & Lead Practitioner for SEND and Inclusion)

 - Mrs Shotter (Deputy Head for PACT Inclusion)